About Contemporary Artist

 Artist Bio

-Ms. McLoughlin has exhibited her paintings in numerous international art shows including Art Basel Switzerland, Art Basel Miami, the Swiss Art Expo in Zurich, The Monaco Yacht Show in Monte Carlo as well as many national shows.
-In 2018, she was inducted into The National Association of Women Artists, based in New York City.
-In 2020 she joined the board of the Utah Museum of Contemporary Art in Salt Lake City, where she serves on the Development & Gala committees.
+Ms. McLoughlin has exhibited her paintings in numerous international art shows i"ncluding Art Basel Switzerland, Art Basel Miami, the Swiss Art Expo in Zurich, The Monaco Yacht Show in Monte Carlo as well as many national shows.
+From 2020-2023 she served on the board of the Utah Museum of Contemporary Art, (UMOCA), in Salt Lake City & continues to be an ambassador for the museum.

 Artist Statement